General Online Research & Resources

 The New York Times archived newspaper organized by topic.
 Useful format when deciding on a research topic.

 Enter your bibliographic info and a footnote and/or bibliography is created.
-Can be printed or downloaded into your Drive or Word doc.
+It can be printed or downloaded into your Drive or Word doc.

 The Pew Research Center is a nonpartisan research institute based in Washington, D.C. that conducts demographic research, public opinion polling and other forms of social science research.